Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 * SiteName, ChannelName, CustomerSegment also must be provided, if your data does not break down along these dimensions, use "All" or a similar constant as well.

-###	Outputs
+###	Output datasets

 These four SQL tables are the output tables of the solution.
 You can expect them to be populated weekly.
 They underlie the Solution dashboard and can be used to create other visuals as well.

 * Elasticities